Jack-Bot: End-of-Ball Bonus

 The entire bonus then gets multiplied by the bonus multiplier; this will be between 1x and 5x.

 If the player presses the EXTRA BALL button repeatedly during the bonus count, Pin-Bot may cheat on the bonus multiplier by slamming the screen; this gives an extra bonus X. Cheating successfully in this manner is the only way to achieve a 6X.
 The bonus multiplier must be at least 2X to allow the player to cheat.

+However, all of the above end-of-round bonuses are forfeited upon tilting.

 Buy-Ins and High Score Lists

 The player is allowed up to 3 buy-ins following the last ball, for a maximum of six total balls, not counting extra balls.
 For this reason, the game has two high score lists: one with buy-ins and one without buy-ins.
 The player with the highest score without a single buy-in is the player deemed Grand Champion.
 The game also allows players to enter their initials if they have the highest Casino Run score to date.